 Like most homeowners, Kirk spent hours researching the details of the kitchen makeover she and her husband were planning.
-With the average price tag for a major kitchen remodel in the U.S. hovering around $60,000, according to a 2016 report from Remodeling magazine, Kirk was looking for ways to save without compromising the look of her dream kitchen in their Massachusetts home.
+With the price tag for a midrange major kitchen remodel in the U.S. hovering around $66,000, according to the 2019 Cost v.
+Value report from Remodeling magazine, Kirk was looking for ways to save without compromising the look of her dream kitchen in their Massachusetts home.

-"Every cabinet resurfacing tutorial used different methods, but every picture looked the same in the end: perfect.”
+"Every cabinet resurfacing tutorial used different methods, but every picture looked the same in the end: perfect."— Gina Kirk

 “I totally underestimated the process, the amount of time it would take, all of these critical details,” she says.

 Whether it’s worth the cost varies widely from homeowner to homeowner.
-Given that a $60,000 kitchen renovation adds an average of $38,940 to the resale value of a home according to Remodeling’s study, if your family will move in the next few years, you should weigh whether a 35 percent loss is worth an updated kitchen.
+Given that a $66,000 kitchen renovation adds an average of $41,000 to the resale value of a home according to Remodeling’s survey, if your family will move in the next few years, you should weigh whether a 35 percent loss is worth an updated kitchen.

-At the top of Ferro’s list of details homeowners frequently overlook in this kitchen remodel process:
+Here, Ferro lists details homeowners frequently overlook in this kitchen remodel process.

-* Unless there’s a fatal flaw in the classic refrigerator/stove/sink “work triangle,” don’t change the basic floor plan of your kitchen, he says.
+- Unless there’s a fatal flaw in the classic refrigerator/stove/sink “work triangle,” don’t change the basic floor plan of your kitchen, he says.
 “Relocating gas lines, moving plumbing or electric — after cabinetry, this is the biggest expense.
-And it’s avoidable” for some, he adds.
+And it’s avoidable in some cases,” he adds.